vyapp/vy/BOOK.md

 ### Remove a tab

-In order to remove the focused tab, press in NORMAL mode the keycommand below:
+In order to remove the focused tab, press in Global mode the keycommand below:

     <Delete>